WIC

 who is eligible:

-• Women who are pregnant, breastfeeding, or just had a baby
+• Women who are pregnant, breastfeeding, or up to six months postpartum

-• Infants/ Children under 5 years old (including foster children)
+• Infants and Children under 5 years old (including foster children)

 • Families with a low to medium income